One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Rossio Station

-So in anticipation that this would happen, we booked a private sailing cruise on the Tagus River.
-It would allow us to see more of Lisbon without having to walk, and it would be a fun experience for the whole family!
+So we decided to book a private sailing cruise on the Tagus River.
+It was a great way to see more of Lisbon without walking, and also a fun activity to end the day.

 Lisbon sailing cruise